More about: 14 Best Things to Do In Chinatown, San Francisco

-Among the many things to see and do in San Francisco, visiting Chinatown is undoubtedly one of them.
+Among the many things to see and do in San Francisco, visiting Chinatown is definitely one of them.
 It is home to the second largest Chinese community in the United States, after New York.

-1. Take a culinary tour of Chinatown
+1. Take a food tour of Chinatown

 2. Visit Portsmouth Square